claesenm/optunity/docs/user/index.rst

 Expert interface
 -----------------

-- :func:`optunity.suggest_solver`: suggests a solver and its configuration Optunity will make suggestions based on the number of evaluations and box constraints.
+The following functions are recommended for more advanced use of Optunity.
+This part of the API allows you to fully configure every detail about the provided solvers.
+In addition to more control in configuration, you can also perform parallel function evaluations via this interface (turned off by default due to problems in IPython).

 - :func:`optunity.optimize`: optimizes an objective function with given solver Some solvers are capable of vector evaluations.
 By default, the optimization is done through sequential function evaluations but this can be parallelized by specifying an appropriate ``pmap`` argument (cfr. :func:`optunity.parallel.pmap`).
 - :func:`optunity.make_solver`: constructs one of Optunity's registered solvers.
     See the solver-specific manuals for more information per solver.
-- :func:`optunity.manual`
+- :func:`optunity.suggest_solver`: suggests a solver and its configuration Suggests a solver and configuration for a given tuning problem, based on the permitted number of function evaluations and box constraints.

 Terminology